test-kitchen/busser-serverspec/README.md

 It runs on a target server for testing after ssh log in it.
 So you need to specify `set :backend, :exec` not `set :backend, :ssh` (Serverspec v2).
-If you use Serverspec v1, you need to specify `include SpecInfra::Helper::Exec` not `include SpecInfra::Helper::Ssh`.
+If you use Serverspec v1, you must specify `include SpecInfra::Helper::Exec` not `include SpecInfra::Helper::Ssh`.

-## <a name="development"></a> Development

-* Source hosted at [GitHub][repo]
-* Report issues/questions/feature requests on [GitHub Issues][issues]

-Pull requests are very welcome!
-Make sure your patches are well tested.
-Ideally create a topic branch for every separate change you make.
-For
-example:

-1. Fork the repo
-2. Create your feature branch (`git checkout -b my-new-feature`)
-3. Commit your changes (`git commit -am 'Added some feature'`)
-4. Push to the branch (`git push origin my-new-feature`)
-5. Create new Pull Request

 ## <a name="authors"></a> Authors